Prostate-specific antigen testing

 Your doctor will assess the risk of you possibly having prostate cancer based on a number of factors, including your PSA levels, the results of your DRE and associated risk factors, such as age and family history.
 If it is felt that you are at risk, you will be referred to a specialist to have do a biopsy of your prostate.

 A biopsy is the only firm way to diagnose prostate cancer.
 Usually in an outpatient procedure, a urologist removes small samples of tissue from your prostate, using very thin, hollow needles with the help of an ultrasound.
-The prostate is either accessed through the rectum (transrectal) or the skin above the prostate (perineum transperineal).
+The prostate is either accessed through the wall of the rectum (transrectal) or the skin between the scrotum and anus (transperineal biopsy).
 You will probably have a course of antibiotics afterwards to reduce the chance of infection.

 You can discuss the reliability of tests available with your doctor or specialist.
 In some cases further testing may be required if your symptoms persist or your PSA level continues to rise.